It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 Banana peels need no introduction: drive over one in Mario Kart and they’ll ruin a perfectly good race by crushing all of your momentum.

-Unhealthy people get spun out all the time by the banana peels in their lives:
+People who struggle to lose weight often get spun out by the banana peels in their lives:

 - “What do you mean you don’t want to eat my lasagna anymore?
 You love my cooking.”